CST BLOG: Lab Expectations

 This is Part 2 of a two-part blog series on Alzheimer's Disease.
 Read Part 1 here.

 What plasma biomarker(s) could be used to accurately predict the severity of Alzheimer's Disease (AD) progression in patients?
-Because such molecules would have to be secreted from neurons in the brain, diffuse into the interstitial fluid (ISF), the cerebrospinal fluid (CSF), and finally the plasma, we would logically expect a largely attenuated signal in blood.
+Because such molecules would have to be secreted from neurons in the brain, diffuse into the interstitial fluid (ISF), the cerebrospinal fluid (CSF), and finally the plasma, we would logically expect a largely attenuated signal in blood

 The successful identification of biomarkers to report pathogenesis in the brain would require the development of assays with extremely high sensitivity that are well-designed for rigorous retrospective studies of multi-year, longitudinal cohorts covering both the asymptomatic and symptomatic phase of AD to test the predicting power of specific analytes.

-Initiatives targeting candidates like tau using proteomics through sophisticated mass spectrometry have shown excellent resolution to analyze raw or affinity-purified biological samples.
-However, there are more challenges to consider in the biomarker field, such as throughput.
 Analyzing 20 samples and 2,000 samples are completely different stories.
 Another issue is the reliability of the analysis of a whole cohort of samples coming from different batches and days, not to mention the volume of samples.
 For a large cohort, blood samples are aliquoted to be analyzed by as many methodologies as possible.
 So, the volume of blood required to yield results becomes a key factor, along with the complexity of the procedure and automation possibility for future diagnostics applications.

 Regarding these concerns, the use of ultra-resolution proteomics to analyze a cohort of 2,000 samples could not be achieved, as it is too complicated, has low throughput, and uses a large volume of samples (in the case of affinity purification).
 In contrast, immunoassays are the most direct and reliable tool to measure proteins in blood samples from individuals with AD.
-Immunoassays are high throughput and use a small amount of plasma, and additionally, it is not an expensive technique.
+Immunoassays are high-throughput and use a small amount of plasma, and additionally, it is not an expensive technique.

 Detecting tau in the blood of patients with AD is complicated due to the large number of phosphorylation sites on tau, which may be phosphorylated or unphosphorylated in any combination.
 While phosphorylation at several residues of tau is associated with AD, several non-phosphorylated tau species are biomarker candidates for AD; these species include unmodified tau, insoluble tau, and aggregated tau.